joepasquale/497s-team-e/scale-database/README.md

 For mongocfg, mongors1, and mongors2, each is made by three replica set of mongodb instance to increase avalability.

-At the end of day, mongodb://mongos:27017 is where all the other microservices should send request to.
+Simply put, mongodb://mongos1:27019 is where all the other microservices should send request to.